bbc/react-transcript-editor/docs/guides/analytics.md

 # Analytics

-The `ReactTranscriptEditor` component has an optional setup to track some analytics events around the usage of the main functionalities.
+The `TranscriptEditor` component has an optional setup to track some analytics events around the usage of the main functionalities.

 As you can see in the demo app at `/src/index.js` there is an optional `handleAnalyticsEvents`.